asuh/front-end-macos/readme.md

     nvm install node --reinstall-packages-from=node

+## Python

+Even if you don't use Python in your day to day, it's likely you'll encounter something that requires it.
+MacOS includes Python 2.x by default.
+Version 2 is years outdated and almost all python can and should run with a minimum of version 3.
+Let's update python!

+If you didn't already install it with `brew` above, install the latest python with Homebrew.

+    brew install python

+Now see what we installed

+    ls -l /usr/local/bin/python*

+You'll now see a few lines like this:

+    lrwxr-xr-x  1 user  admin  40 Jan 01 00:00 /usr/local/bin/python3.9 -> ../Cellar/python@3.9/3.9.5/bin/python3.9

+We'll use one of these lines to update the symlink so that using your terminal to run `python` will run the latest version by default.

+    ln -s -f /usr/local/bin/python3.9 /usr/local/bin/python

+Check it out.

+    python --version

+### Pip

+With `python` now running the latest version, it's a good idea to install Pip, which is a package manager for Python.

+    curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
+    python get-pip.py --user

+## Ansible

+If you're working with virtual machines or remote servers, it's possible you'll need a way to automate/manage tasks on/with them.
+Ansible is your answer to this.

+    python -m pip install --user ansible

 ## Composer

 PHP is still one of the most used programming languages on the web, thanks in part to the amount of sites still using WordPress.
 We need a way to manage PHP scripts and packages similarly to how we manage JS dependencies using NPM.